PogChonk/Cross-Application-Communication/README.md

 So, let's think about this.
 We'll be using [RequestAsync()](https://developer.roblox.com/en-us/api-reference/function/HttpService/RequestAsync).

 `RequestAsync` takes a dictionary, and gives back a dictionary.
 We'll also be using `pcall` like you would with any HTTP Request.
-We'll be handling the error, and the response.
+We'll be handling the error and the response.

 ```lua
 function api.GET()